Buddh International Circuit: Circuit

 The relatively compact circuit was due to host a GT1 World Championship round as the season finale in December 2012, but the event was cancelled.

 The circuit was due to host a Superbike World Championship round for four seasons, starting in 2013.
 However, the 2013 race was cancelled due to operational charges of Buddh International Circuit.

 From 2014 to 2022, there were no international championships have raced at the circuit except the Asia Road Racing Championship race in 2016.
-From 2023, the circuit will host the Indian motorcycle Grand Prix as part of the MotoGP World Championship.
+From 2023, the circuit hosts the Indian motorcycle Grand Prix as part of the MotoGP World Championship.

 Reception

 The reception among drivers was positive, with praise for the high-speed layout and challenging corner combinations that Jenson Button described as difficult to drive in a consistently quick fashion.

 The circuit has been often compared by F1 drivers to the classic Circuit de Spa-Francorchamps, a track known for high speeds and the type of corner-to-corner flow that comes from natural terrain.
 Inaugural winner Sebastian Vettel praised the track saying that "there is a lot of elevation change around the lap which adds to the fun, from as much as 8% downhill and up to 10% uphill; it's like a roller coaster.
 It really has emerged as one of the most challenging circuits on the calendar for the drivers."